Who is Robobunny on The Masked Singer and what identity clues have been revealed so far?

-The Masked Singer 2022: Who is Robobunny, what clues have been revealed so far and who has already left the competition?
+The Masked Singer 2022: Who is Robobunny, is he Mark Feehily, Lee Ryan or H from Steps, what clues have been revealed so far and who has already left the competition?

-THE Masked Singer has returned to our screens and the musical guessing game is causing fans to question which celebrities are behind the masks.
+THE Masked Singer semi-final is set to take place this weekend and fans are one step closer to finding out who Robobunny is.

 The ITV series follows 12 mystery celebrities as they compete against each other each week, performing songs in bizarre costumes to a live audience and panel.